EnchantedTails Bengal Cats

 FOOD AND WATER

-If you choose to change brands of food, switch the diet gradually, adding small amounts of the new food to the familiar food to avoid loose stools.
-Although tempting, do not feed table scraps.
+IMPORTANT: If you choose to change brands of food, switch the diet gradually, adding small amounts of the new food to the familiar food to avoid loose stools.
 Do not give kittens milk.

 CAT LITTER